showyourwork/showyourwork/docs/zenodo.rst

     directory and upload the archive to Zenodo Sandbox, then download and unzip it the next time it is needed.

-    You will also need to update the rule for any scripts that use the output from this directory to take the rule ouput as an input.
+    Scripts that use the files in this output directory can have their rule inputs point directly to the directory itself.

     .. code-block:: python

         rule figure:
             input:
-                rules.simulation.output
+                "src/data/simulation"
             output:
                 "src/figures/figure.pdf"
             script:
                 "src/scripts/figure.py"

-    You will also need to update the ``showyourwork.yml`` config file to reflect the new dependency.
+    You will also need to update the ``showyourwork.yml`` config file to reflect the dependency on the *directory*, rather than the individual files.

     .. code-block:: yaml
         :caption: **File:** ``showyourwork.yml``